Meaning: The length of time that a person has lived or a thing has existed.

 One movement downward.

-A form of the comparative of OLD.
+Meaning: OLDER, a form of the comparative of OLD.